zzhangjii/learning-library/workshops/docker/windows/README.md

     ![](images/000Windows/win5.png)

-- Verify the application is running by going to a browser.
-(Go to the IP address (Or, if the browser is on the local machine use http://localhost))
+- Verify the application is running: (Go to the public IP address or, if the browser is on the local machine, use http://localhost)

 ## Running in OCI on a Windows 2016 Standard VM

 This option uses `Docker Toolbox for Windows` (Which includes VirtualBox and a bash shell)

-- Create a Compute instance using a VCN you already have in place. **Note the Public IP address and the Initial Password for the opc user**
+- Create a `Windows 2016 Standard` Compute instance using a VCN you already have in place. **Note the Public IP address and the Initial Password for the opc user**

   ![](images/000Windows/win6.png)

-- Go to your VCN and **open port 3389** in the Ingress Rules (RDP uses port 3389)
+- Go to your VCN default Security List and **open port 3389** in the Ingress Rules (RDP uses port 3389)

   ![](images/000Windows/win7.png)